yasirbhutta/yasirbhutta.github.io/ms-excel/docs/functions/what-is-functions.md

 course: ms-excel
 topic: functions
 toc: toc/ms-excel-toc.html
-prev: /ms-excel/docs/functions/what-is-functions.html
+prev: /ms-excel/docs/functions/cell-references.html
-next: /ms-excel/docs/functions/sumif.html
+next: /ms-excel/docs/functions/sum.html
 ---

-# Functions

-- Excel has hundreds of predefined formulae known as Functions
-- Functions use specific `arguments` in a particular order or structure
-  - The arguments of functions can be anything from numbers, text, logical values, or cell references
-  - You can also have formulae or other functions as arguments in a function that are called nested functions.

-Functions ….
-The normal order for a function is:-

-- `Function Name`,
-- The opening `parenthesis (`
-- `Arguments` for the function separated by commas and `closing parenthesis )`.

-Here’s an improved and more beginner-friendly version of your content about **Excel Functions**:

----

-# **Excel Functions for Beginners**

 ## **What Are Functions?**

 Functions are predefined formulas that perform calculations by using specific values, called arguments, in a particular order, or structure.
-These functions help you perform calculations, analyze data, and automate tasks quickly.
+These functions help you perform calculations, analyze data, and automate tasks quickly. ([Microsoft Support][1])

 ## **How Do Functions Work?**
 Functions follow a specific structure: